parshavjain/spring-assignment-solution-step1/readme.md

 ## Seed code - Boilerplate for step 1 - Activity Stream Assignment

+### Assignment Step Description

 ### Problem Statement

-In this case study: Activity Stream Step 1, we will develope a monolithic application which will possibly get the data/message from the a client using a form, identify the circle for the data , persist it.
+In this case study: Activity Stream Step 1, we will develop a monolithic application which will get the sender name, message from the user using a form (JSP/HTML), persist in MySQL Database and display all messages with their sender name, message content, timestamp of posting in a reverse chronological order (latest message first).

 See the message as part of the user’s inbox. a fairly hardcoded implementation

 ### Expected solution